 Does being conscious about our negative thoughts help us in managing our mental and emotional health well?

 Yes, it helps us.
-Many people are not aware that they are in negativity, and negativity is affecting their system.
-Firstly, the awareness of your thoughts is important, and the second is to do something about it.
+Many people are not aware that they are in negativity, and it is affecting their system.
+Firstly, the awareness of your thoughts is important, and then you need to work on it to make it positive.

 How do our thoughts manifest into healing?

-We attract what we think and convey through our vibrations, words, or actions such that whatever we are feeling inside comes outside.
-If you have a strong intention, then the universe listens to you.
-One should surround themselves with uplifting people.
+We attract what we think and convey through our vibrations, words, or actions. whatever we feel inside reflect outside.
+If we have a strong intention, then the universe listens to us.
+We should surround ourselves with uplifting people.

 How can a person fighting cancer implement the power of the mind to heal?